 She raised an eyebrow.
 “The dessert in our fridge.
 The one you were just describing.”

-“What do you mean?”
-I asked, unsure what she was playing at.
+“What?”
+I asked again, not sure what she was playing at.

 She took a bite directly from the bowl.
 “Oh my God.”
 Her eyes fluttered.
 “You were right.
 This may be the best thing I’ve ever had in my mouth.
-Seriously, where did you get it?”
+Seriously, where did you get it?
+And…” She narrowed her eyes.
+“Wait, when did you sneak it in here?”

 * * *